 If you have to borrow, stray from credit cards and the higher interest rates that come with them.
 Many credit unions, like RBFCU, extend holiday loans among their personal loan offerings with lower rates and reasonable terms.

-DISCLOSURE: Loans are subject to credit approval.
+Loans are subject to credit approval.
 Your specific rate and term will be dependent upon you credit rating and other factors.
 Rates and terms are subject to change without notice.
 Some restrictions may apply.
 Contact the Consumer Lending Center for complete details.

 Information in this article is general in nature and for your consideration, not as legal, tax or investment advice.
-Please contact your own legal, tax, or financial advisors regarding your specific needs before taking any action based upon this information.
+Please contact your own legal, tax, or financial professionals regarding your specific needs before taking any action based upon this information.